FoundationDB/fdb-kubernetes-operator/docs/manual/operator_customization.md

 ## Customizing the Primary Client Library

 By default, the primary client library used by the operator is the oldest supported version, as discussed above.
-If you want to use a newer version of the client library as your primary client, you can control that through additonal init containers.
+If you want to use a newer version of the client library as your primary client, you can control that through additional init containers.
+**NOTE**: When using this approach it can happen that the operator keeps crashing when all coordinators are deleted, see https://github.com/apple/foundationdb/issues/11222.
+A better solution is to build the operator with the `7.1` version to prevent those crashes.

 ```yaml
 # This provides partial configuration for the deployment to show what needs to change in order to